sli051357/Notion-Discord-Reminder-Bot/README.md

 This project pulls data from a Notion database to send weekly reminders summarizing upcoming deadlines in Discord.

-Originally written for the Art Team at the Keyboard Club @ UCSD.
-Each assignment has two dates associated with it, a "final due date" and a "first iteration due date," which is one week before the final due date.
-These values are tracked in Notion, and this project pulls all of the Notion data, filters for due dates and first iteration dates within the next week, and then sends a summarized message in a Discord channel.
+This specific branch runs reminders for the Team Leads at the Keyboard Club @ UCSD.
+It differs by sending reminders both two weeks and one week before something is due.
+It then groups these reminders based on the associated project (which is linked using a relation to a separate database in Notion), then sends a summarized message in a Discord channel.

 This project also uses Github Actions to automate sending messages every week on Saturdays at 12:00AM PST.

-Other team usage (including Team Leads for Keyboard Club) is stored in their respective branches with their own message configuration, timing, and pipelines.

 ## Setup and Installation
 Clone this repository and run `npm install` to install all of the dependencies for the project.